Austin-Daigle/Simple-Business-simulator-Application/README.md

 This is a simple Java application that makes a game to simulate a small business under different dynamically adjusting conditions.

+# How to use:
+Download the attached executable .jar application and execute and the java-based GUI will start-up.
+Alternately, the program can also be run by downloading the source code and compiling/executing each java class via a command line/IDE or the classes for the source code can be introduced into the Eclipse IDE and exported as a .jar executable.

 ## Simulator Instructions/Rules:

 There are four user-intractable options that can be pursued during the simulator.
 You as a business owner have the following options